 Rocky Mountain National Park

-Drive to the sky on breath taking Trail Ridge Road, the highest continuous paved highway in the United States.
+Drive to the sky on breathtaking Trail Ridge Road, the highest continuous paved highway in the United States.
 Stand on the summit and gaze down at the distant plains at your feet.
-There is no end to the adventures and discoveries waiting for you beyond the next curve, over the next ridge or hidden away in a secluded mountain valley.
-Meet the challenge of hiking historic trails to a Sparkling Mountain Lakes, follow Cascading Mountain Streams that lead to Spectacular Waterfalls.
+There is no end to the adventures and discoveries waiting for you beyond the next curve, over the next ridge, or hidden away in a secluded mountain valley.
+Meet the challenge of hiking historic trails to sparkling mountain lakes, and follow cascading mountain streams which lead to spectacular waterfalls.
 Raise your face to feel the spray.
-Come Alive.
+Come alive.

 You have not seen Colorado without experiencing Rocky Mountain National Park, the state’s most visited destination with its 416 square miles of Rocky Mountain grandeur.
 This National wilderness area includes 359 miles of hiking trails, 150 lakes and 60 mountain peaks taller than 12,000 feet.
 In 2010, Trip Advisor named Rocky Mountain National Park the number two outdoor and adventure destination in the World, falling just behind Queenstown, New Zealand.

-No other place in Colorado, and few else in the World, has such an abundance of Wildlife in their natural environment.
-Elk, deer, moose, bighorn sheep, black bears, coyotes, cougars and scores of other mammals delight wildlife-watchers of all ages.
-Eagles, hawks and 280 other species of birds may be found in the Park making it a Global Important Bird Area.
-With over 900 species of plants in the Park, wildflower-lovers are never disappointed June through mid-August when the meadows and hillsides are painted with an expansive palate of botanical color.
-Autumn visitors will enjoy bright gold aspens or enjoy the high drama of the elk rut during September and October.
+No other place in Colorado, and few else in the World, have such an abundance of wildlife in their natural environment.
+Elk, deer, moose, bighorn sheep, black bears, coyotes, cougars and scores of other mammals delight wildlife watchers of all ages.
+Eagles, hawks and 280 other species of birds may be found in the Park, making it a Global Important Bird Area.
+With over 900 species of plants in the Park, wildflower lovers are never disappointed between June and mid-August when the meadows and hillsides are painted with an expansive palate of botanical color.
+Autumn visitors will enjoy bright gold aspens and the high drama of the elk rut during September and October.
 Many visitors find winter their favorite season with a mantle of snow blanketing the peaks and valleys under crisp blue and sunny skies.